zhouemily/SummerInternship2018/tigergraph-multithread-post/README.md

   gsql>}
   gsql>END
   ```
- and use following GSQL statements to examine the graph and loading job defined correctly and the number of vertices in the socialuser vertex is 0
+ and use following GSQL statements to examine the graph and loading job defined correctly
  ```
  gsql>ls
  ```